Go

 Installation

 When using Go Modules, you do not need to install anything to start using Airbrake with your Go application.
-Import the package and the go tool will automatically download the latest version of the package when you next build your program.
+Import the module and the go tool will automatically download the latest version of the module when you next build your program.

 import (